xmed-lab/GenericSSL/README.md

 This repo is the official implementation of [Towards Generic Semi-Supervised Framework for Volumetric Medical Image Segmentation](https://arxiv.org/abs/2310.11320) which is accepted at NeurIPS-2023.

+🚀 The significance of this work lies in its ability to encourage semi-supervised medical image segmentation methods to address more complex real-world application scenarios, rather than just developing frameworks in ideal experimental environments.
+Furthermore, we have consolidated all four settings within this single codebase, enabling the execution of any task using a single bash file by merely adjusting the arguments.

 <p align = "center">
 <img src="./images/analysis.png" width="70%"/>
 </p>